linusshops/prophet/README.md

 # prophet

+:boom:Prophet is currently undergoing a major overhaul- the below information is valid up to version 0.7.3.
+Updated documentation is coming once the codebase is stable.:boom:

 Objective: provide a test harness that does not require modifying Magento core, and allows testing by module.
 The only thing that should exist is config files, and the tests themselves.